1993 New York City landmark bomb plot: Planned attacks

-Targets
+The conspirators planned to assassinate Mubarak in a "suicide mission" during an April visit to the United Nations headquarters in New York City.
+Mubarak arrived in the United States on April 4, 1993, but did not travel to New York City.
+The plotters believed they had an informant inside their group who leaked their plans, but in reality the FBI did not have their informant in place until late June.

+The group decided to try again in September 1993 during the opening of the General Assembly of the United Nations.
+They intended to infiltrate hotels by masquerading as employees to get close to Mubarak.
+The other attacks in the city were used as distractions and to inflict chaos throughout the city.
+Bombs would be used on the bridge and tunnels while the other terrorists would raid the hotels with guns.

-The six targets to be attacked were the UN headquarters, the Lincoln Tunnel, the Holland Tunnel, the George Washington Bridge, the St. Regis and the UN Plaza Hotels, and the FBI's main New York office at the Jacob K. Javits Federal Building.
-There was also some talk of bombing Jewish targets in the city.
-They also wanted to assassinate US Senator Al D'Amato and Egyptian President Hosni Mubarak.
+The six targets to be attacked were the UN headquarters, the Lincoln Tunnel, the Holland Tunnel, the George Washington Bridge, the St. Regis and the UN Plaza hotels, and the FBI's main New York office at the Jacob K. Javits Federal Building.
+The plotters also discussed planting a total of 12 bombs around the city targeting Jews and Jewish organization that would be detonated simultaneously.

-Nosair also wanted to assassinate New York State Assemblyman Dov Hikind, a Jewish politician, and Alvin Schlesinger, a judge who had tried him in a previous case.
+The group also planned to assassinate US Senator Al D'Amato and Egyptian President Hosni Mubarak.
+Nosair also proposed other targets, including New York State Assemblyman Dov Hikind, a Jewish politician, and Alvin Schlesinger, a judge who had tried him in a previous case.

-The attack on the hotels would be detrimental because they are known to host prestigious guests such as the US ambassador to the United Nations and the US secretary of state, who stayed at the Waldorf during UN sessions.
+The hotels were known to host prestigious guests such as the US ambassador to the United Nations and the US secretary of state, who stayed at the Waldorf during UN sessions.
 The hotels are also known to host several prominent business leaders.
 Attacking the locations would thus create chaos in the financial and diplomatic aspects of New York.

-The planned attacks on the Holland and Lincoln Tunnels and the George Washington Bridge would create chaos in transportation between New Jersey and Manhattan, as these were the only three direct vehicular crossings between the two locations.
-If the attacks were successful, police, civilians, and other respondents would have major issues entering and leaving the city.
+The planned attacks on the Holland and Lincoln tunnels and the George Washington Bridge would create transportation chaos, as these were the only three direct vehicular crossings of the Hudson River between New Jersey and Manhattan.
+If the attacks were successful, police, civilians, and other respondents would have faced major challenges entering and leaving the city to and from New Jersey.
 Co-conspirators indicated that they intended to drive bomb-laden cars into the tunnels, stall the cars in the middle, and detonate them three minutes after leaving the cars.

-The attackers also discussed attacks on the Diamond District in Manhattan, an area populated by a large population of Jewish businessmen.
-It was stated that attacking the neighborhood would be similar to "hitting Israel itself."
-Simultaneous attacks in the same city were carried out as well during the 2008 Mumbai attacks.
+In tape-recorded conversations, the attackers also discussed attacks on the Diamond District in Manhattan, an area heavily represented by Jewish businesspeople who participate in a local one-block industry that accounted for 95% of the diamonds imported into the country.
+The plotter said that attacking the neighborhood would be similar to "hitting Israel itself."

-The New York group had supposedly wanted to plant a total of 12 bombs around the city targeting Jews and then detonate them at the same time.

-Plan

-The terrorists suspected President Mubarak to be present in the hotels and intended to infiltrate the hotels by using disguises as employees to get close to him.
-The other attacks in the city were used as distractions and to inflict chaos throughout the city.
-Bombs would be used on the bridges while the other terrorists would raid the hotels with guns.
-Even if it was not there, the attacks throughout the city would have caused a large number of deaths.
+Investigation